TradingView Free vs Pro

 Which plan is right for you?

-Match your actual usage pattern to the right tier — then only upgrade when you genuinely hit limits.
+Match your actual usage pattern to the right tier — then only upgrade when you genuinely hit a limit that blocks your workflow.

 Stay Free